Sunday

 Let's look in more detail at the following verses: James 2:14-17

 Consider the following points.
-The Bible was written with NO punctuation, and had no capitalization to begin with in the original written text. https://goo.gl/CVNW6f ("The original languages of the Bible had no punctuation, things such as commas, periods, semi-colons, etc.")
+The Bible was written with NO punctuation, and had no capitalization to begin with in the original written text. https://goo.gl/CVNW6f ("The original languages of the Scriptures had no punctuation, things such as commas, periods, semi-colons, etc.")

 So, with that in mind, let's look at the book of James and the key chapter and paragraph as it is written in the KJV.
 I'm using the KJV here to simply show a clear picture, because I think many of the modern translation versions are somewhat skewed toward trying to show justification by works.
 I don't believe this is justification at all in this section.
 I think the verses are simply saying it doesn't help the folks that need to be helped.
 Let's look again at it in context: